×

 What is a typical expat home or apartment like in Mexico?

 "We have a large home, 2 bedrooms, 2 full bathrooms, jacuzzi, sauna, washer dryer fridge stove and completely furnished.
 Mexican style home with 12 foot ceilings and a huge yars.
 It is typical of this area.
-It is much better than what we had in Canada and less expensive. $600 a month," said one person in Lake Chapala.
+It is much better than what we had in Canada and less expensive. $600 a month," explained one person living in Lake Chapala, Mexico.

 Welcome Home Mexico occupies a niche in the market as a successful relocation and real estate firm helping expats moving to Mexico!
 As seen on CBS news, PBS, in the L.A.
 Times and more, we are one of the leading companies in this field.
 Welcome Home Mexico offers a wide range of services, multi-lingual knowledgeable brokers with experience, efficient and professional service.